Impact of Wave Packet Separation in Low-Energy Sterile Neutrino Searches: Impact on neutrino experiments

-\textbf{\textit{Impact on neutrino experiments.---}}To show the impact of the wave package separation we choose the smallest value allowed for the wave package size: $\sigma_x=2.1\times 10^{-4}{\rm nm}$~\cite{deGouvea:2021uvg}, and perform analyses searching for sterile neutrinos with and without the plane wave approximation.
-In our global analysis, we consider the null results from of DayaBay~\cite{DayaBay:2016ggj,DayaBay:2016qvc}, NEOS~\cite{NEOS:2016wee}, and PROSPECT~\cite{Andriamirado2021} and the anomalous results observed from radioactive sources by BEST~\cite{Barinov:2021asz}.
-As mentioned before, these experiments cover the regions of interest illustrated in~\cref{fig:all-experiments}.
+To show the impact of the wave packet separation we choose the smallest value allowed for the wave packet size, $\sigma_x=2.1\times 10^{-4}{\rm nm}$~\cite{deGouvea:2021uvg}, and perform analyses searching for sterile neutrinos with and without the plane wave approximation.
+In this work, we use this bound both in reactor and gallium experiments for simplicity, even though they need not have the same wave packet size.
+In our global analysis, we consider the null results from Daya Bay~\cite{DayaBay:2016ggj,DayaBay:2016qvc}, NEOS~\cite{NEOS:2016wee}, and PROSPECT~\cite{Andriamirado2021} and the anomalous results observed from radioactive sources by BEST~\cite{Barinov:2021asz}.
+This is not an exhaustive list of affected experiments, but they are sufficient to cover the regions of interest illustrated in~\cref{fig:all-experiments}.
+The aim of this paper is not to perform a global fit in the WP formalism, but to illustrate its phenomenology in low-energy sterile searches in the context of decoherence effects.

-The DayaBay experiment data have been fit using test-statistic ($\mathcal{TS}^{\rm DayaBay}(\theta_{14},\Delta m^2_{41},\vec \alpha)$) based on a Poisson log-likelihood with nuisance parameters that account for the flux systematic uncertainties ($\vec\alpha$).
+The Daya Bay experiment data has been fit using a test statistic ($\mathcal{TS}^{\rm DayaBay}(\theta_{14},\Delta m^2_{41},\vec \alpha)$) based on a Poisson log-likelihood with nuisance parameters that account for the flux systematic uncertainties ($\vec\alpha$).
 The number of expected events has been computed following~\cite{Dentler:2017tkw}, assuming an electron antineutrino flux from Huber and Mueller~\cite{Huber:2011wv,Mueller:2011nm}.
-However, these fluxes come with associated uncertainties, and cannot reproduce with complete accuracy the observations~\cite{Dentler:2017tkw,Huber2016}.
-To minimize the dependence on the flux model, we introduce a nuisance parameter for each energy bin, which must be the same for the three experimental halls of the DayaBay experiment.
+However, these fluxes come with associated uncertainties, and cannot reproduce the observations~\cite{Dentler:2017tkw,Huber2016} with complete accuracy.
+To minimize the dependence on the flux model, we introduce a nuisance parameter for each energy bin, which must be the same for the three experimental halls of the Daya Bay experiment.